marton-nagy-marton/de1_hws_assignments/Term1/README.md

 1. Download and unzip the [`normalized_data_dump.zip`](/Term1/normalized_data_dump.zip) file.
 2. Open it in MySQL Workbench.
-3. Run the whole script.
+3. Run the whole script (this also might take a good 15 minutes).
 4. You should end up with the normalized `spotify` database.

 From this point on, you can follow this roadmap: